mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 `mia-platform.eu/environment`|`envId`
 `mia-platform.eu/project`|`projectId`

-At the end of project creation, you have to commit and deploy your new project to finish the process effectively.
+After the project creation phase, you have to commit and deploy your new project to effectively conclude the process.

 ## Customize the project with additional information (Optional)

-In order to improve the governance of your projects, you may want to add additional details such as:
+In order to improve the governance of your project, you may want to add additional details such as:

-* `technologies`: the list of technologies used in the project codebase
+* `technologies`: the list of technologies used in the project codebase;
-* `projectOwner` and `teamContact`: the name and contact of the project owner
+* `projectOwner` and `teamContact`: the name and contact of the project owner;
-* `color`: a custom color that can be used as an additional categorization, especially if a label has been already defined (e.g you may decide within your organization that all projects flagged with a *gateway* are associated with the same color).
+* `color`: a custom color that can be used as an additional categorization, especially if a label has been already defined (e.g. you may decide within your organization that all projects flagged with a *gateway* are associated with the same color);

-* `layerId`: a label which identifies a logical layer and can help to categorize projects in custom groups (e.g: *gateway* or *data-lake* are some samples of logical layer names that can be applied to a project).
+* `layerId`: a label which identifies a logical layer and can help to categorize projects in custom groups (e.g. *gateway* or *data-lake* are some samples of logical layer names that can be applied to a project);
-The `layerId` must be equal to one of the layers names inside the `logicalScopeLayers` property of the related **tenant** object .
-When the layer is found in the company, then the project model is enriched with the `logicalScopeLayers` property according to the values found.
+The `layerId` must be equal to one of the layer names inside the `logicalScopeLayers` property of the related **tenant** object.
+When the layer is found within the company, the project model is enriched with the `logicalScopeLayers` property according to the values found;
 * `logicalScopeLayers`: an array of objects shaped as follows:
-  * **name** : identifies the name of the logical layer
+  * **name**: identifies the name of the logical layer;
-  * **order** : identifies the numerical order of the layer in order to display it according to the sorting defined by the user.
+  * **order**: identifies the numerical order of the layer, in order to display it according to the sorting defined by the user.

-`layerId` and `logicalScopeLayers` are mutually exclusive, since the first one must be used when a `tenantId` is specified for the project, while the latter not.
+`layerId` and `logicalScopeLayers` are mutually exclusive, since the former must be used when a `tenantId` is specified for the project, while the latter must not.

 ### CMS Configurations

-All the above properties can be defined via CMS after a project has been created, because they only provide extra information that will be eventually rendered in the Console Home Page.
+All the above properties can be defined via CMS after a project has been created, because they only provide extra information that will be eventually rendered in the Home Page of the Console.

 Let's say we have created a project as follows: